sidbfz/sowser-webview2/README.md

 ## What is Sowser?

-Inspired by [Obsidian](https://obsidian.md/), Sowser reimagines web browsing as a visual workspace.
+Sowser reimagines web browsing as a visual workspace.
 Instead of cramming dozens of tabs into a tiny bar, web pages appear as draggable cards on an infinite canvas that you can organize spatially.

 ## Features